iracic82/Universal-DDI-and-Asset-Insights-for-Application-Migration-and-Modernization/01-import-dns-dhcp-configuration-dataset/assignment.md

 Now that you’ve logged into both cloud consoles, it’s time to deploy the infrastructure that reflects the architecture shown in the lab diagram.

-👉 Switch back to the “>_ Shell” tab in the left-side panel of your Instruqt lab to proceed.
+👉 Switch back to the “>_ Jumpstation” tab in the left-side panel of your Instruqt lab to proceed.

 ### 1. Deploy AWS resources in EU